Strategic Non-Planning: Advice for the Super-Busy Leader

-(An important exception: If you have no strategy – no goals that you’re ignoring – then some strategic planning will probably save you time and make your life easier.
-If that’s you, you’ll be amazed at what some big-picture strategic clarity does for your daily to-do list).
+If you have no strategy – no goals that you’re ignoring – then some strategic planning will probably save you time and make your life easier.
+If that’s you, you’ll be amazed at what some big-picture strategic clarity does for your daily to-do list.

 It’s OK.
-We’ll get back to strategy in a few weeks.
+We’ll get back to strategy very soon.